rbakx/UnityRobot_/Com-lib/README.md

 5. Set Configuration to "Debug"
 6. Build Solution

-We will now install Asio:
+We will now install Boost Asio:
+Note: non-boost asio is also possible; the only differences are in namespaces and error_code code space

-1. Download the Asio archive
+1. Download the (Boost) Asio archive
 2. Extract it in, for example, `C:\asio`
-3. Now [create the user environment variable](http://www.computerhope.com/issues/ch000549.htm) `ASIO_DIR` and point it to the `C:\asio\include` folder
+3. Now [create the user environment variable](http://www.computerhope.com/issues/ch000549.htm) `ASIO_DIR` or `BOOST_DIR` and point it to the `C:\asio\include` folder

 Lastly, we will install Protocol Buffers: